Paku Kuntilanak & Darah Perawan…

 We usually go to see pocong and kuntilanak movies and while some are daft, others are quite good, and I’d put Paku Kuntilanak in the latter category.

-4. diego Says:
+4. diego says:

 Ross, would you be kind enough to review nationalistic-themed movies that seem to be on the rise?
 Garuda di Dadaku, (Liem Swie) King, and some others.